muratk3n/thirdwave/en/README.md

 ---

 They provide a carbon storage service?
 In Norway?
 Sounds like a good idea.
+You ship your carbon to them, they store it.

 "Northern Lights project: a collaboration between Equinor, Shell and Total that is paving the way for a shared European infrastructure for